apache/doris/docs/en/docs/ecosystem/external-table/jdbc-of-doris.md

 |  DECIMAL   | DECIMAL  |

 **Note:**
 - For some specific types in ClickHouse, For example, UUID,IPv4,IPv6, and Enum8 can be matched with Doris's Varchar/String type.
-However, in the display of IPv4 and IPv6, an extra '\' is displayed before the data, which needs to be processed by the 'split_part' function
+However, in the display of IPv4 and IPv6, an extra `/` is displayed before the data, which needs to be processed by the `split_part` function
 - For the Geo type Point of ClickHouse, the match cannot be made

 ## Q&A